Serve our Clients • Serve our Community • Make a Difference

 Every patrol visit follows the same documented sequence.
 No skipped properties, no fabricated reports, no "we drove through" hand-waves.

-GPS-stamped officer arrival on the 10-8 dispatch map
+Time-stamped officer arrival logged in the 10-8 dispatch system

 Arrival